 Your hamstrings make up the majority of the muscles in the back of the thighs, propelling you forward during your run; injuries involving this group can be an issue of flexibility or strength.

 Hamstring strains are common and take a lot of time to heal—re-injuries often occur without the proper physiotherapy and if the re-introduction of training is rushed.

-Book a physio appointment when: You have a constant ache or tightness in the back of your legs when you run, which you try to ease with a slower pace or a shorter stride—you’ll want to get physio before there’s a pop, snap or bruise.
+Book a physiotherapy appointment if: You have a constant ache or tightness in the back of your legs when you run, which you try to ease with a slower pace or a shorter stride—you’ll want to get physiotherapy before there’s a pop, snap or bruise.

 4. Plantar Fasciitis

 Foot pain accounts for 15% of all running injuries, with plantar fasciitis at the top of that list.

 This injury involves small tears and inflammation of the tendons and ligaments of the foot, resulting in pain that might feel like a dull ache or bruise along your arch or heel.

 Book a physiotherapy appointment if: You’re having foot pain when you first get out of bed, walking around after sitting or the first few strides of a run.
 It may disappear after that, but you’ll want to avoid having that constant pain by consulting with a physiotherapist as soon as possible

 Also known as medial tibial stress syndrome, this achy pain down your shins makes up about 15% of all running injuries.

 It may seem small, but these are actually tears happening around your shinbone and can develop into something more serious.